Battery & Hazardous Materials

 17.0 Prohibited Actions

-17.1 No shipment of DDR items without our written approval and issued RMA.
+17.1 No shipment of DDR items without written approval and an issued RMA.

-17.2 No end-user disassembly or pack replacement unless stated in official manuals.
+17.2 No end-user disassembly or battery pack replacement unless stated in official manuals.

-17.3 No use of third-party cells/packs not specified by GeiG.
+17.3 No use of third-party cells or packs not specified by GeiG.

 18.0 Data & Privacy

-18.1 We process incident and logistics data per our Privacy Policy and retain only what is necessary for safety, warranty, and legal obligations.
+18.1 Incident and logistics data are processed in accordance with the Privacy Policy and retained only as necessary for safety, warranty, and legal obligations.

 19.0 Contact